PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 We'll also see how:
 * Drop In/Drop Out can be enabled for a Match and have matching players added to or removed from the Match after the Match is first made.
-* Manual Matching can be used, allowing you to use a custom mechanism for completing a Match from the list of matching players the portal returns for the matching criteria.
+* Manual Matching can be enabled, allowing you to use a custom mechanism for completing a Match from the list of matching players the portal returns for the matching criteria.

 ## Creating a Match